HOW TO HAVE AMAZING 7 DAYS IN CROATIA

 Another day trip from Split could be Krka National Park.

-However, the Krka National Park is a must for a 7-day Croatia itinerary – according to many who visited.
+However, the Krka National Park is a must-visit place – according to many who visited.
 The national park is known for its beautiful waterfalls and nature trails – similar to the Plitvice Lakes.

-After reading reviews, it seems the Krka National Park is a little less spectacular, and if you stay in Croatia for only 7-10 days, one national park is probably all you can fit in and this one is closer to the coast and thus easier to reach and less time-consuming.
+After reading reviews, it seems the Krka National Park is a little less spectacular.
+If you stay in Croatia for only 7-10 days, one national park is probably all you can fit in, and this one is closer to the coast and thus easier to reach and less time-consuming.

 At Krka, you can swim though, it is closer to cities like Split or Zadar, and it does not take that much time to get there.
 But the waterfalls are not as impressive as those at Plitvice Lakes.